-Consider a situation where there are several connected database servers that can update the data.
+Consider a situation where several connected database servers can update the data.
 In this case, the changes made by one member of the group ripple into all the other members.
-This can be done by a multi-master replication system.
+A PostgreSQL multi-master replication system can do this.
 So the multi-master replication adds an element of bi-directionality to the process.

 PostgreSQL Multi-Master Replication

 While there is single-master replication built into PostgreSQL, multi-master replication is not.
-There are some PostgreSQL forks managed by small companies and communities.
+Small companies and communities manage some PostgreSQL forks.

-Note that in the trade-off between transaction speed and preventing data conflict, BDR prefers low latency allowing some conflicts to arise, if unavoidable, and resolve them later.
+Note that in the trade-off between transaction speed and preventing data conflict, BDR prefers low latency allowing some conflicts to arise, if unavoidable, and resolving them later.